This blog may contain affiliate links. Read our disclosure policy for more info.

 The large common areas and friendly staff make the environment so inviting and easy to meet other travelers.

 But besides the social vibe, Pariwana has nice facilities offering everything you would expect from a top-rated hostel in Cusco.
-Location is central and they have an onsite restaurant perfect for an easy meal.
+The location is central and they have an onsite restaurant perfect for an easy meal.

 Cheap Things to do in Cusco for Backpackers (other than Machu Picchu!)

-Cusco is surprisingly large and the best way to get your bearings once arriving is to join a free walking tour.
+The city is surprisingly large and the best way to get your bearings on your first day in Cusco is to join a free walking tour.

 We aren’t always fans of these tours (sometimes we think they are boring) but Cusco is an exception.
 There is a lot of interesting history and hidden alleys that only a local could show you.

-Show up at the Plaza de Armas any day at 10 am 12:30 pm or 3 pm and there will be a tour you can join which costs nothing but a tip at the end.
+Show up at the Plaza de Armas any day at 9:45 am 12:30 pm or 3 pm and there will be a tour you can join with Free Walking Tour Cusco which costs nothing but a tip at the end.
 Perfect for someone on a backpacker budget in Cusco.

 2. Hike Rainbow Mountain

-Expect to pay about $30 for a tour including breakfast and an English speaking guide.
+Expect to pay about $49 USD for a tour including breakfast, a buffet lunch, and an English-speaking guide.

-Keep in mind that it is a 12km hike at over 5,000m above sea level.
-So, only take on Rainbow Mountain after being acclimatized for a few days in Cusco (and if you aren’t feeling up to the hike, bring an extra 80 soles to ride a horse.)
+Keep in mind that it is a 12 km/7.5 mile hike at over 5,000 meters/16.404 ft above sea level.
+So, only tackle Rainbow Mountain after being acclimatized for a couple of days in Cusco (and if you aren’t feeling up to the hike, bring an extra 80 soles to ride a horse).

 3. Visit the Sacred Valley

-If you love Inca ruins then this day tour is for you.
-You can do it for as cheap as 50 soles plus all entrance fees.
+If you love Inca ruins then this day trip from Cusco is for you.
+You can do it for as cheap as 130 soles ($36 USD) plus all entrance fees.
 In the Sacred Valley, you can explore lots of Inca ruins and enjoy breathtaking views!

 4. The Chocolate Museum

-It isn’t really a museum, more of a store that offered tours about chocolate.
-BUT, they also give free chocolate, free liquor, free hot chocolate, and the tour is also actually free.
+It isn’t really a museum but rather, more of a store that offers tours about chocolate.
+BUT, they also give free chocolate, free liquor, and free hot chocolate samples.

 5. The Inka Museum (Museo Inka)

-It is only a 10 soles entrance free and is one of the few museums we have found in South America which actually has English descriptions throughout.
+It is only a 20 soles ($5.60 USD) entrance fee and is one of the few museums we have found in South America that actually has English descriptions throughout.

 The best part of the museum is the mummified Inkas you can see at the end – if you haven’t already seen the one in Arequipa, this is something you need to check out.

-You will find the Inca Museum located directly behind KFC at the Plaza de Armas, follow the ally one block and you will see it!
+You will find the Inca Museum’s location directly behind KFC at the Plaza de Armas, follow the ally one block and you will see it!

 6. Go to the San Pedro Market